 Maintaining the alignment of the bar to the lifting jack cup:

-Drill and tap a hole or make a slot using a nut inside the bar to add a mounting lag bolt and large OD fender washers on the underside of the bar at the point one plans to place the lifting jack.
-The exact position will be slightly towards the rear of the car and therefore offset to the center point of the bar's downward face.
+barrel head cap screw and some large OD fender washers on the underside of the bar at the point one plans to place the lifting jack.
+The exact position will be slightly towards the rear of the car for balance and therefore offset to the center point of the bar's downward face.
 Finding the ideal position for the jack lifting point along the bar may require some experimentation through trial partial lifting of one's car.
-The addition of the lag bolt and washers captured in the saddle cup act as a safety measure against the bar sliding off the lifting jack's saddle cup during lifting.
+The addition of the cap screw and washers captured in the saddle cup act as a safety measure against the bar sliding off the lifting jack's saddle cup during lifting.

 My car is lowered somewhere between USA standard and ROW lowered height and the lift bars just barely clear the rocker panels when used with my low profile floor jack.
 If your car is set to a very low clearance putting the bars in place will require some adjustments.